Opinion | Fans aren't ready to talk about Kobe Bryant's failings. We have to do it anyway.

 One thing we don’t seem ready for, at least not yet, is an actual accounting of the complicated public figure Kobe Bryant really was.

-Specifically, Bryant's sexual assault accusation nearly 20 years ago, in which he was accused of raping a hotel employee in Eagle, Colorado.
+Specifically, the sexual assault case against Bryant nearly 20 years ago, in which he was accused of raping a hotel employee in Eagle, Colorado.
 As the world grieved, many, frankly, were just not willing to talk about it.
 When Washington Post reporter Felicia Sonmez tweeted a link to a story about the case, she was widely attacked and, later, absurdly suspended by The Post for a possible violation of its social media policies.
 (This was particularly loathsome because Sonmez had previously faced backlash after reporting that she had been assaulted by a fellow journalist.)

 The reaction to Sonmez's tweet was an extreme example, but it's probably safe to say anyone who has brought up this part of Kobe's legacy in any way, shape or form has faced some sort of backlash this week.
 I, myself, got considerable blowback simply for mentioning the case, in two sentences of a larger obit, for New York magazine.
 People do not want to hear it.